Polyurethane Casting Rubber (PU Rubber) (8)

 When do I choose PU rubber instead of silicone?

-Which Shore A rating do I need?
+Which Shore A do I need?

-Advice & Order
+Advice & Ordering

 NXTlvl made this flexible dragon (Dragan Duma) with PT Flex 85